Eddy Dempsey

-Eddy Dempsey is an American politician serving as a member of the Oklahoma House of Representatives from the 1st district.
+James Edward Dempsey II (born September 1, 1965) is an American politician serving as a member of the Oklahoma House of Representatives from the 1st district.
 Elected in November 2020, he assumed office on January 11, 2021.

 Early life and education

 Dempsey is a native of Valliant, Oklahoma.
 After studying mathematics at Northeastern Oklahoma A&M College for one year, he earned a Bachelor of Arts degree in parks and recreation and leisure studies from Southeastern Oklahoma State University.

 Career

 After graduating from college, Dempsey worked as an I&E technician, pipe-fitter, and gas and chemical technician.
 From 2013 to 2019, he was a field representative for Congressman Markwayne Mullin.
 Dempsey also owns a small farm in Valliant.
 He was elected to the Oklahoma House of Representatives in November 2020 and assumed office on January 11, 2021.